resoluteworks/invirt/docs/docs/api/invirt-data/page.md

 # Pagination components

-Invirt takes a somewhat opinionated approach for the design of pagination components, but an approach that's in line with certain user experience constraints in many applications:
+Invirt takes a somewhat opinionated approach for the design of pagination components, but one that's in line with certain user experience constraints in many applications:
- * The user needs to know the total number of pages for the result set (paging to unknown is not an option)
+ * The user needs to know the total number of pages for the result set (paging to unknown is not an option).
- * There is a concept of a first page, current page, and last page
+ * There is a concept of a first page, current page, and last page.
  * The user needs to know the total number of results in the current query.